 Acknowledgements.
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Biological and Environmental Research, Scientific Discovery through Advanced Computing (SciDAC) program.
-Additional support was provided by NOAA Office of Oceanic and Atmospheric Research under the NOAA-University of Oklahoma cooperative agreement (NA11OAR4320072), US Department of Commerce.
 We gratefully acknowledge the computing resources provided on Bebop, a high-performance computing cluster operated by the Laboratory Computing Resource Center at Argonne National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under contract DE-AC02-06CH11357, to generate the output for test problems using ESMF and TempestRemap remapping software libraries.
-We also gratefully acknowledge use of the Common Engineering Environment (CEE) Compute Servers at Sandia National Laboratories to generate the output for test problems using GMLS.
-Computational results for WLS-ENOR were obtained using the Seawulf cluster at the Institute for Advanced Computational Science of Stony Brook University, which was partially funded by the Empire State Development grant NYS #28451.
-The authors would also like to thank the two anonymous reviewers for their detailed comments, which improved the clarity of a few sections in this manuscript.
+We also gratefully acknowledge use of the Common Engineering Environment (CEE) compute servers at Sandia National Laboratories to generate the output for test problems using GMLS.
+Computational results for WLS-ENOR were obtained using the Seawulf cluster at the Institute for Advanced Computational Science of Stony Brook University, which was partially funded by Empire State Development grant NYS no. 28451.
+The authors would also like to thank the two anonymous reviewers for their detailed comments, which improved the clarity of a few sections in this paper.